pm-cui/voltageFaultInjection/README.md

    - NRST to ST-Link CN Pin 5

 ### P&N MOSFET
-- Driver MOSFET Removed
+- Driver MOSFET Removed.
+Using Driver MOSFET increases the rise and fall times.
 - Connection of MOSFET is akin to Pull-up/Pull-down resistors.
 - Acts as switches to power and ground the STM32

 ## Current Issues

+### Pico
+- Currently, only one register is available for glitch timing and delay duration respectively
+- This limits how long the glitch can be, up to 32 nop().
+Trade off btw accuracy and length if multiple nop() are use

 ### STM32
 - Differences between cutoff board and non-cutoff board:
    - C30 removed (AVDD).
    - R33 removed (Boot 0).
 Need to connect it to ground to get out of bootloader mode
    - SB2 removed (Connection to JP6.
 Should not matter to my board as removed JP6's jumper and directly connecting to its pin)
 - The cut-off board is able to glitch from 3v3 to 0 to 3v3.
-The full board does not drop to 0v fast enough
+The full board does not drop to 0v even with incresing the glitch timings

+### Oscilloscope
+- Unable to show voltage drop when time/div is 250ms.
+Need to view in 5ms or lower
+- Likely to be limitation of oscilloscope, although at 5ms, voltage glitch appears to reliably drop to 0v
+- The graph passes too quickly to view if the delay duration is correct.
+Might need to seek help on how to conifgure the oscilloscope to view this

 ### Fault injection initial tests
 - Wires moving during the execution affects the results.
 It can cause a normal execution to continously reset.
 Adjusting the wire can sometimes bring it back to normal execution, even with similar glitch timings, and vice versa.
 - Graphs of key fall/rise timings are sketched out
-- Osciloscope unable to show the voltage drop when the time/div is 250ms.
-Need to view in 5ms or lower to see the voltage drop.
-Likely a limitation of the osciloscope.
-Voltage glitch appears to drop to 0v
+- used a timing right below when the stm will force reset.
+Does not produce any glitch so far.
+Need to look into and ask what is the proper timing or do i just randomly try.

 ### Bootloader mode
 - Unable to initalize USART1